Seirdy/seirdy.one/content/posts/website-best-practices.md

 Long pages with many DOM nodes may benefit from CSS containment, a more recently-adopted part of the CSS spec.

 <dfn>CSS containment</dfn> allows authors to isolate sub-trees of the DOM.
-Combined with a property like "content-visibility", it enables browsers to defer rendering of less essential below-the-fold content.
+Combined with a property like `content-visibility`, it enables browsers to defer rendering of less essential below-the-fold content.
 Try to avoid the `hidden` parameter when `auto` is better:

 {{<quotation>}}